tianleimin/Thesis-EmotionRecognition/README.md

 # Thesis-EmotionRecognition
 Example codes for some of my PhD work on recognizing dimensional emotions

-For modality fusion see **ACL2018-MultimodalMultitaskSentimentAnalysis**
+These are all unimodal emotion recognition models.
+For multimodal emotion recognition with different modality fusion strategies see **ACL2018-MultimodalMultitaskSentimentAnalysis**

 ## Some references: